SabotagePerformanceAppraisals/seattle-scrum/_pages/calendar.md

 ## Yet-To Be Scheduled Events

 We have had inquiries about a 1-day [Certified LeSS Basics](/education#certified-less-basics-clb) class, and a casual, free mob programming workshop in the U-District.
 If we get a few more inquires we'll schedule these.
 So please [let us know](/contact).

+We can run [private workshops](/coaching) at your company about LeSS, Agile technical practices, and Agile business practices.

 ----